xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5.md

 **Comment on results:**

-It was much harder to get meaningful results for threat modelling.
+It was much harder to get meaningful results for threat modeling.
 For some runs with [temperature](https://community.openai.com/t/cheat-sheet-mastering-temperature-and-top-p-in-chatgpt-api-a-few-tips-and-tricks-on-controlling-the-creativity-deterministic-output-of-prompt-responses/172683) > 0, I got brilliant results, but most of them were just **average**.
 They are still relevant to the scope, but **very general**.
 While the document presents a comprehensive threat model, some areas could benefit from additional elaboration.
 GPT had no problem with consistently following output structure of table.

 #### User story